-Obstetrics & Gynecology (cont)
+Obstetrics & Gynecology

 Course Number (Campus) Name/General description MOBG-8101 (Contd.)
-MOBG-8151 AW will be expected to present ob/gyn patients seen in clinic to the supervising physician in an organized succinct fashion, counsel patients concerning various contraceptive options, complications, and contraindications, and review the evaluation and management of the abnormal cervical cytology screen.
+MOBG-8151 AW seen in clinic to the supervising physician, counsel patients concerning various contraceptive options, complications, and contraindications, and review the evaluation and management of the abnormal cervical cytology screen.
 The student will also be expected to formulate a treatment plan for peri- and postmenopausal bleeding, complicated obstetrical patients and work on proper communication with nursing and ancillary staff in order to efficiently and effectively coordinate ambulatory patient care.
-Pediatrics Course Number (Campus) Name/General Description